domoritz/streamlit-vega-lite/Readme.md

 # Streamlit Vega-Lite

+**🐉 Work in progress.
+Do not use yet.**

 Making Vega-Lite selection created by user interactions available in Python.
+Works with [Altair](https://altair-viz.github.io/).

 ## Dev Setup